Kenneth Fisher: Columns, books and other media

-Interests

-Fisher's ongoing study of redwood ecology, particularly the emerging field of study of redwood canopies, grew from his childhood in San Mateo, California, near ancient redwood logging camps.
-Fisher's personal library contains more than 3000 volumes of regional logging history.
+Philanthropy

 In 2006, Fisher gave $3.5 million to endow the Kenneth L. Fisher Chair in Redwood Forest Ecology at Humboldt State.
 The gift supports redwood ecology research in perpetuity and provides support for graduate students, laboratories, and field equipment; the research has focused particularly on canopy studies.
 Fisher's goal in creating the chair was to transform our understanding of trees and forests.

 In 2012, Fisher and his wife gave $7.5 million to Johns Hopkins University to fund the new Sherrilyn and Ken Fisher Center for Environmental Infectious Diseases.
-After much deliberation, Fishers donation was approved.
+After much deliberation, the Fishers’ donation was approved.

+Political activity

+Together with his spouse, Fisher contributed $250,000 to Donald Trump's 2020 presidential campaign.

+In the 2024 presidential campaign cycle, FEC records show Fisher did not contribute to Trump, Joe Biden or Kamala Harris, but gave to others, including Republican and Democratic candidates, and Robert F. Kennedy Jr.